 Ironmaster Dumbbells, Kettlebells

-Dumbbells are extremely versatile: the offer huge exercise variety, because they're used by each arm independently, they permit repair of strength imbalances where barbells don't, and the arms-independent aspect means your core is automatically worked more than with barbells.
+Dumbbells are extremely versatile: they offer huge exercise variety, and because they're used by each arm independently, they help repair of strength imbalances where barbells don't, and the arms-independent aspect means your core is automatically worked more than with barbells.

 And...dumbbells don't go out of date too easily!
 But...

 These dumbbells are the best to train with.
 And they can convert instantly to a kettlebell set.
 They're super compact.

 Replace a wall of regular dumbbells with these adjustables in a space 2 foot square.
 34 kg sets (5 to 75 lb) come with a stand with inbuilt storage.
 And you can upgrade from the 34 kg (75 lb) to the 54 kg (120 lb) set for the difference in price.
 (And further, to 72 kg sets; people do this!)